anandmohnish/AWS-Infrastructure-Deployment/ReadMe.md

 ### How to run the code ?
  1. Download the git repo to a location.
- 2. From the location cd manand1/ITMO544/MP-3
+ 2. From the location cd to root of the repo
  3. Type sh create-env.sh
  4. It will ask for various inputs, enter them, such as [This will create the infrastructure and deploy the code].
   * 1. Keypair name